acidjesuz/EPGTalk/README.md

-I provide free EPG for LEGAL use Only!
+I provide free EPG for LEGAL use Only!!

 TV guides are not perfect, and neither am I. Wait a day before reporting an issue.